DB-science/Twin-PALS-Modul-2/README.md

 ## Introduction

-Positron Lifetime Spectroscopy (PLS) is a powerful technique used to study the microstructure of materials.
+Positron Annihilation Lifetime Spectroscopy (PALS) is a powerful technique used to study the microstructure of materials.
 By analyzing the time between the emission of a positron and the detection of the resulting gamma rays, researchers can gain insights into the atomic and electronic structure of the material.
 This repository provides a suite of tools to simulate various components of a positron lifetime spectrum, allowing users to model and analyze different scenarios.

 ## Usage